Flux GitOps with Kubernetes: Part 3 - Image Automation

 flux reconcile image repository flux-demo-website -n flux-system

-flux reconcile image update flux-system -n flux-system --dry-run
+flux reconcile image update flux-demo-website-prod -n flux-system --dry-run

 # Check ImagePolicy status